hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 We would go for a hooded down jacket, as you can use the hood also in your sleeping bag if temperatures drop below of what your sleeping bag is capable to handle.

-### How to clean a down jacket?

-The best way to clean a down jacket is to wash it inside out in a washing machine with very low speed.
-As washing liquid we always use [Nikwax Downwash](#) and sometimes additionally [Nikwax Downproof](#) to make the down a bit more resistant against moisture.

 ### What is the difference in traditional and hydrophobic down (or HydroDown)?

 Hydrophobic down does not absorb water that quickly as traditional down.
 A hydrophobic down jacket keeps its insulation longer than a traditional down jacket if it gets wet.